 No matter which method is used, the yeast is removed–either by disgorging in the traditional method–or filtering, in the tank method.
 The sparkling wine is then topped off with a mixture called dosage which dictates the level of sugar in the wine.

-There are several other methods that can be used to produce sparkling wine.
+There are a few other methods used to produce sparkling wine.
 If you’re interested in reading about them, Wine Folly has a good article that explains them well.

 Champagne, Cava, and Cremant

-All three are produced in the traditional method but, only champagne can be legally labeled champagne.
+All three are produced in the traditional method however, only champagne can be legally labeled Champagne.

 In simple terms, a wine can only be called champagne if it is produced in the Champagne AOC, and it must be made in the traditional method or Méthode Champenoise.
 Chardonnay, Pinot Noir, and Pinot Meunier are the main grapes allowed in champagne production.
-Champagne will usually be a blend of two or three of these grapes, but you can also find single varietal cuvée.
+Champagne is usually a blend of two or three varietals, but you can also find a single varietal cuvée.

-Laws dictate that champagne is aged a minimum of fifteen months but three years is common.
-The traditional method of sparkling winemaking was awarded a UNESCO heritage in Champagne in 2015.
+Laws dictate that champagne be aged a minimum of fifteen months but three years is common.
+The traditional method of sparkling winemaking was awarded a UNESCO Heritage in Champagne in 2015.

 If you love history check out Ruinart, the first recorded Champagne maker, in 1729.
 Ruinart is one of the top luxury brands in Champagne today.
-Veuve Cliquot is credited with perfecting the process of disgorgement, something they tried desperately to hide so they could keep their edge over other brands.
+Veuve Cliquot is credited with perfecting the process of disgorgement, something they tried desperately to hide in order to maintain their edge over other brands.

 Cava is a Spanish sparkler made in the image of champagne.
 The name means cave and refers to the caves where the wine is cellared and aged.
 There is some question as to who to credit with the first bottles; this is often the case in the wine world.
 The top varietals used are Macabeo, Xarelto, Parellada, and for rosé fizz, Garnacha.
 Cava is primarily produced in the Catalan region of Spain although production can be found throughout the country.
 Cava is aged a minimum of nine months on the lees.
 A Cava Gran Reserva can age for up to thirty months.